HumeAI/hume-api-examples/tts/typescript/tts-typescript-quickstart/README.md

 3. Set up your API keys:

   * Visit the [API keys page](https://platform.hume.ai/settings/keys) on the Hume Platform to retrieve your API key.
+See our documentation on [getting your api keys](https://dev.hume.ai/docs/introduction/api-key).
-  * Place it in a `.env` file at the project root.
-You can use the `.env.example` file as a template:
+  * Place your `HUME_API_KEY` in a `.env` file at the project root.
+You can copy the `.env.example` file to use as a template:

     ```shell
     cp .env.example .env
     ```

 4. Run the project:

     ```shell